-Cost of revenues incurred during Q4 2024 and FY2024 primarily relate to service provider costs as well as operator participant fees associated with the operation of Northstarbets.ca.
-Service provider fees incurred in Q4 2024 also include \$1.6 million of costs associated with the provision of managed services by Slapshot.
+Cost of revenues incurred during Q1 2025 primarily relate to service provider costs as well as operator participant fees associated with the operation of Northstarbets.ca.
+Service provider fees incurred in Q1 2025 also include \$0.4 million of costs associated with the provision of managed services by Slapshot.
 Service provider fees include gaming related costs, platform fee, merchant fee, and player verification costs.

 Operator participant fees are a variable cost of Gaming Revenue whereas service provider fees are a combination of fixed and variable charges.
-For the three and twelve months ended December 31, 2024, the Company incurred certain fixed service provider fees related to its operations.
-However, these fees as a proportion of revenue are lower than in the comparable periods in 2023 (42% in Q4 2024 compared to 45% in Q4 2023 and 43.6% in FY2024 compared to 49% in FY2023) and service provider fees will generally become more variable as revenues continue to grow.
+For the three months ended March 31, 2025, the Company incurred certain fixed service provider fees related to its operations.
+However, these fees as a proportion of revenue are lower in the more recent period (40.2% in Q1 2025 compared to 47.2% in Q1 2024) and service provider fees as a percentage of revenue will continue to decrease as revenues continue to grow.

-In Q4 2024, gross margin was \$3.6 million or 38% of revenues.
-Gross margin was \$2.1 million or 33.6% of revenue in Q4 2023.
-For FY2024, gross margin was \$10.5 million or 35.7% of revenues whereas gross margin was \$5.5 million or 29.9% of revenue in FY2023.
+In Q1 2025, gross margin was \$3.0 million or 38.5% of revenues.
+Gross margin was \$1.9 million or 31.5% of revenue in Q1 2024.